- Explore Yarra Valley, Phillip Island, and The Great Ocean Road

 Check in to your accommodation late in the afternoon, then drop off the rental car and enjoy your evening in the city.

-Stop for a walk on the Remarkable Rocks for sweeping sea views, then stroll along the boardwalk to Admirals Arch stone formation to see a colony of New Zealand fur seals.
+Stop for a walk on the Remarkable Rocks for sweeping sea views, then stroll along the boardwalk to Admirals Arch stone formation to see a New Zealand fur seals colony.

 Return to Adelaide in the evening.